Chubek/chubek/README.md

 - [ExolangTk](https://github.com/Chubek/ExolangTk) -:> A collection of C header-only libraries related to building native interfaces, FFI, debuggers and interoperability layers;
 - [TeXScrape](https://github.com/Chubek/TeXScrape) -:> A re-implementation of TeX82 and toolchain using Agentic AI;
 - [Jiterati](https://github.com/Chubek/Jiterati) -:> A small-footprint JIT compiler with a typed IR, and Lua-based macros;
+- [Termbin](https://github.com/Chubek/Termin) -:> A terminal-based pastebin; with a secure P2P protocol for transferring pastes;

 ## How to Contact Me